 If a product has a higher trace density, the flex can be smaller.
 It also leaves more room in the product packaging for additional components to be added.
 Higher trace density also allows for improved performance packed into the same design envelope.

-When companies need circuitry developed for their products, they should talk to experts before deciding to use an additive or subtractive development process.
+When companies need circuitry developed for their products, they should talk to experts before deciding to use an additive or subtractive manufacturing process.
 Utilizing the right process can make a world of difference in the quality and the cost of a finished product.

 Tech Etch can handle all your additive or subtractive circuitry needs.
 Contact us today to learn more about these processes and to get started on creating a prototype circuit for your product.